How Cocaine Is Made and Its Dangers

 What Is Cocaine Cut With?

-Along the supply chain, cocaine is cut with adulterants to reduce its purity and create a larger profit margin.1, 3 Common cutting agents include amphetamines, baking sugars, caffeine, acetaminophen (Tylenol), cornstarch, flour, talcum powder and anesthetics, including procaine.1, 2, 4
+Along the supply chain, cocaine is cut with adulterants to reduce its purity and create a larger profit margin.3,12 Common cutting agents include amphetamines, baking sugars, caffeine, acetaminophen, cornstarch, flour, talcum powder and certain anesthetics.1,2,4

 American Addiction Centers has helped thousands recover from addiction and we can help you or your loved one too.
 Check your insurance to find out instantly if your insurance provider may be able to cover all or part of the cost of rehab and associated therapies.
 You can also sign up 24/7 text support for cocaine addiction questions at your convenience.